 Admissions.
 The University practices a selective admissions policy, seeking students from the Commonwealth and throughout the United States and the world.
 The University also recognizes its commitment to the Commonwealth by reserving a significant portion of the available spaces for residents of Virginia.
 66.8% of the first-year class entering in fall 2016 consisted of in-state students, a percentage that has remained relatively stable over the last five academic years.
-Interest in admission to the University remains high as 32,379 completed 1st-year applications were received for the 2016-17 academic year to fill a target of approximately 3,675 spaces in the first year class.
-The following tables set forth the information on applications, acceptances and matriculations for first-year undergraduate and graduate students for the five most recent academic years.
+Interest in admission to the University remains high as 32,379 completed first-year applications were received for the 2016-17 academic year to fill a target of approximately 3,675 spaces in the first year class.
+The following tables set forth the information on applications, acceptances and matriculations for first-year undergraduate and graduate students for the five most recent academic years for which such information is available.
+Although final information for the 2017-2018 academic year is not yet available, the University expects that the number of completed undergraduate applications has increased over the 2016-2017 academic year.